krkruk/arduino-robot-tutorial/docs/chapters/5_servo.md

 * servo does keep its position
 * servo can be controller with a microcontroller

 Internally, a servo is an effector (here: a DC motor) wrapped with electronics that read and control its position.
-To read a position you need some sort of [*encoder*](https://en.wikipedia.org/wiki/Encoder_(position)).
+To read a position you need some sort of
+[*encoder*](https://en.wikipedia.org/wiki/Encoder_(position)).
 You also need a control mechanism/circuitry to read the position and correct it.
 Often, it's a microcontroller with custom software, usually a [PID controller](https://en.wikipedia.org/wiki/Proportional%E2%80%93integral%E2%80%93derivative_controller).
 Finally, the servo needs to actuate in the real world.
 5V/20mA is barely enough to light up an LED.
 The DC servo comes with an [H-bridge](https://en.wikipedia.org/wiki/H-bridge) to control position and power in the DC motor.
 The servo also may need gears (gearbox) to increase output torque.
 All of it comes in a small and usually affordable package!

 Hopefully, you bought SG92(R) servo.
-It's a small servo that offers a decent torque in a small package.
+It's a small servo that offers a decent torque in a small casing.
 There are three wire leads: brown, red, orange.
 Colors may vary in tinge.
 The middle one, the red one is a positive power supply.
 You'll connect 5V there.
 The brown one is GND.
 The orange one is PWM signal, which controls the position of the servo.
 Make sure you connect it to PB1 pin.
 The pinout of the servo is pretty smart.
 5V lead in the middle effectively prevents you from applying